Arkmere/FDMS/STATE.md

-the underlying cancelled movement is fully editable current-state cancellation reason/note may be updated later historical cancellation snapshot remains preserved current-state reporting should reflect the edited current cancellation record, not only the original first-write snapshot
+the underlying cancelled movement is fully editable current-state cancellation reason/note may be updated later historical cancellation snapshot remains preserved current-state reporting reflects the edited current cancellation record, not only the original first-write snapshot

 Expanded detail distinguishes: